christmas

 Children can meet Santa Claus at Muelle Uno throughout December, right by the port's Christmas market and festive decorations.

-It's a lovely spot for photos, letters to Santa, and a magical moment by the sea, just a short walk from the Pompidou Cube.
+It's a lovely spot for photos, letters to Santa, and a moment by the sea, just a short walk from the Pompidou Cube.

-Christmas at El Corte Inglés
+Christmas at El Corte Ingles

 People sitting at neches with stalls in the background during Christmas at the El Coret Ingles market.

-El Corte Inglés hosts one of Málaga's most festive Christmas displays, with an outdoor market featuring food stalls, sweet treats, beer stands, and family-friendly entertainment.
+El Corte Ingles hosts one of Malaga's most festive Christmas displays, with an outdoor market featuring food stalls, sweet treats, beer stands, and family-friendly entertainment.

 Kids love the decorations and mini-attractions, while parents can enjoy a drink and something warm to eat.